 With some of the oldest churches and congregations in the country, New Orleans is the proud host of traditional Gospel music, as well as Gospel Jazz and many other forms of Christian music.
 To experience this lively music tradition that is so beloved by the city, people come from near and far to gather on the Bayou for Praise Fest every year.
 This fall, Versatile Entertainment presents Praise Fest on the Bayou.
 This highly anticipated 3-day outdoor event is FREE to all and open from 11 a.m. to 6 p.m. each day

 Mac N Cheese Fest

 A brand new festival celebrating a classic comfort dish.
 The inaugural Festival will feature Mac N Cheese dishes of many varieties from more than a dozen local restaurants along with a selection of other items from each of their menus.
 The fest will feature some of your favorite live bands from 11:00 am-7:00 pm.
 Beer, cocktails and beverages will be sold as well

-There's a ton going on, so get out there and experience one of New Orleans many festivals taking place in October.
-Let us know which festival you'll be at by using #soloNOLA on Facebook, Twitter, and Instagram!
+There's a ton going on, so get out there and experience one of New Orleans many festivals solo taking place in October!
+Click here to check exact dates!

 If you enjoyed this post, let us know in the comments section below and share with someone who might enjoy it as well.
 For more affordable luxury solo travel tips, tricks, stories and advice, follow us on social media and listen to the Solo Travel Talk Podcast!
 Click on the links below!